-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outside of the home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outside of the home.
 However, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending more time indoors and our houses are becoming more energy-efficient, which means they’re air tight and trapping contaminants inside.
 You need to know what’s negatively impacting your indoor air quality to help make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Higher amounts of humidity can harbor the growth of mold, mildew and bacteria.
 Small amounts of humidity can hurt your mucous membranes and increase the likelihood of contracting a cold or flu and heighten other respiratory problems.
 Plus, any furniture and woodwork can be damaged by both low and high humidity levels.
 Luckily, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 Additionally, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Seeing that dust mites love pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets sleep your bedroom, even more allergens are accumulating.
 You can decrease the number of allergens in your bedroom by washing your bedding regularly and using a vacuum with a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from US Air Heating and Cooling can show you all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals used.
 This holds true for many household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your home should help your health, not hurt it.
 We want to provide our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 803-980-4328.
-If it’s easier for you, you can also schedule your appointment with us online.